bgno1/sds_rebalance/README.md

 - Validate the model’s generalization performance by submitting the JSON file to the SeaDronesSee Leaderboard server at [SeaDronesSee Leaderboard](https://macvi.org/leaderboard/airborne/seadronessee/object-detection).

-### 4.3 YOLOv8
+### 4.3 YOLOv8 and YOLO11

 #### 4.3.1 Training

-Download the YOLOv8 project from the [official Ultralytics GitHub repository](https://github.com/ultralytics/ultralytics), the following directory structure will be available:
+Download the YOLO project from the [official Ultralytics GitHub repository](https://github.com/ultralytics/ultralytics), the following directory structure will be available:

 ```md
 - ultralytics